 4) Schema evolution to add fields, modify fields, and rename fields.

 1. CSV Files:

 CSV files are common for exchanging data between Hadoop & external systems.
 CSVs are readable & parsable.
 CSVs are handy for bulk loading from databases to Hadoop or into an analytic database.
 When using CSV files in Hadoop never include header or footer lines.
 Each line of the file should contain records.
-CSV files limited support for schema evaluations as new fields can only be appended to the end of a record and existing fields can never be limited.
-CSV files do not support block compression, hence compressing a CSV file comes at a significant read performance cost.
+CSV files limited support for schema evolution as new fields can only be appended to the end of a record and existing fields can never be deleted.
+The CSV files do not support block compression, hence compressing a CSV file comes at a significant read performance cost.